eersd/amazon-clone/README.md

 ## Functionality overview

 This project is created mainly for education purposes.
 This project utilizes Firebase for authentication and server hosting.
+This project uses React-Context-API instead of Redux for the cart system.

 **General functionality:**